I miss the old Kanye…

 Nothing pisses me off more than hearing black people tell other black people that we need to “get over slavery” and that it “happened such a long time ago and has no barring on what is going on today.”
 Sit your Uncle Ruckus butt DOWN!
 It’s clear to me, that those black people are speaking from some place of privilege, ego, or ignorance.
 To make such statements lets me know how disconnected they are to the reality of the black experience and that they have no understanding of history and how history impacts the present moment.

 I refuse to “get over” something that I am still feeling the effects of.
 I refuse to “get over” something that our own government has yet to acknowledge or even apologize for!
-I refuse to “get over” slavery when I seeing how intentionally disenfranchised my community has been for centuries.
+I refuse to “get over” slavery when I see how intentionally disenfranchised my community has been for centuries.
 I refuse to “get over” slavery, when we have to march and protest and create countless hashtags for my fellow brothers and sisters who were mercilessly shot and killed like animals.
 I don’t have to get over shit!

 If the jews don’t have to get over the holocaust, then I’ll be damned if I have to get over something that effects me everyday.